RISE Sleep Tracker

 It’s unclear whether Ozempic can cause insomnia.
 A 2023 study found social media reports of GLP-1 receptor agonists like Ozempic causing insomnia, but it also found reports of improved insomnia.

-This research also found users reporting better and worse anxiety and depression, both of which are linked to insomnia.
+This research also found users reporting better and worse anxiety and depression on Ozempic, both of which are linked to insomnia.

 What Are the Side Effects of Ozempic?